-109. Mr Lockhart-Mummery submitted that the Inspector adopted the incorrect legal test for J.P.L.
-1146 revising Green Belt boundaries as set out the national policy, namely para.83 of the NPPF which provides:
+109. Mr Lockhart-Mummery submitted that the Inspector adopted the incorrect legal test for revising Green Belt boundaries as set out the national policy, namely paragraph 83 of the NPPF which provides:

 "Local planning authorities with Green Belts in their area should establish Green Belt boundaries in their Local Plans which set the framework for Green Belt and settlement policy.
 Once established, Green Belt boundaries should only be altered in exceptional circumstances, through the preparation or review of the Local Plan.
-At that time, authorities should consider the Green Belt boundaries having regard to their intended permanence in the long term, so that they should be capable of enduring beyond the plan period."(Emphasis added)
+At that time, authorities should consider the Green Belt boundaries having regard to their intended permanence in the long term, so that they should be capable of enduring beyond the plan period." (emphasis added)

-Policy and factual background
+Policy and Factual Background

-110. Green belts are designed to provide a reserve supply of public open space and recreational areas, by establishing "a girdle of open space" around built up areas.
+- 110. Green belts are designed to provide a reserve supply of public open space and recreational areas, by establishing "a girdle of open space" around built up areas.
 They are established through development plans.
 The Green Belt policy outside London was codified in a number of Ministerial guidance documents, the first being in 1955.
 The guidance is now of course found in the NPPF.
-Its immediate predecessor was Planning Policy Guidance ("PPG") 2: Green Belts.
+Its immediate predecessor was Planning Policy Guidance 2: Green Belts ("PPG2"). - 111.
+PPG2 emphasised that "the essential characteristic of Green Belts is their permanence" (paragraph 2.1).
+It set out the consequences of that characteristic as follows:

-- 111. PPG2 emphasised that "the essential characteristic of Green Belts is their permanence" (para.2.1).
-It set out the consequences of that characteristic as follows: - 2.4 "Many detailed Green Belt boundaries have been set in local plans and in old development plans, but in some areas detailed boundaries have not yet been defined.
+"2.4 Many detailed Green Belt boundaries have been set in local plans and in old development plans, but in some areas detailed boundaries have not yet been defined.
 Up-to-date approved boundaries are essential, to provide certainty as to where Green Belt policies do and do not apply and to enable the proper consideration of future development options.
-The mandatory requirement for district-wide local plans, introduced by the Planning and Compensation Act 1991, will ensure that the definition of detailed boundaries is completed. ... - 2.6 Once the extent of a Green Belt has been approved it should only be altered in exceptional circumstances.
+The mandatory requirement for district-wide local plans, introduced by the Planning and Compensation Act 1991, will ensure that the definition of detailed boundaries is completed.

+2.6 Once the extent of a Green Belt has been approved it should only be altered in exceptional circumstances.
 If such an alteration is proposed the Secretary of State will wish to be satisfied that the authority has considered opportunities for development within the urban areas contained by and beyond the Green Belt.
-Similarly, detailed Green Belt boundaries defined in adopted local plans or earlier approved development plans should be altered only exceptionally ... - 2.7 Where existing local plans are being revised and updated, existing Green Belt boundaries should not be changed unless alterations to the structure plan have been approved, or other exceptional circumstances exist, which necessitate such revision. - 2.8 Where detailed Green Belt boundaries have not yet been defined, it is necessary to establish boundaries that will endure ..." - 112.
-The long-term nature of Green Belts was also reflected in provisions for "safeguarded land".
+Similarly, detailed Green Belt boundaries defined in adopted local plans or earlier approved development plans should be altered only exceptionally....

+2.7 Where existing local plans are being revised and updated, existing Green Belt boundaries should not be changed unless alterations to the structure plan have been approved, or other exceptional circumstances exist, which necessitate such revision.

+2.8 Where detailed Green Belt boundaries have not yet been defined, it is necessary to establish boundaries that will endure...".

+112. The long-term nature of Green Belts was also reflected in provisions for "safeguarded land".
 Paragraph 2.12 provided: